Continuation Sheaves in Dynamics: Sheaf Cohomology and Bifurcation

 \subsection{Sufficient conditions}

-Contractible spaces are path connected and simply connected but not necessarily locally contractible.
-Contractible subsets of a manifold (or CW-complex) are locally contractible and simply connected which yields the following corollary.
-We refer such spaces a contractible manifolds (or contractible CW-complexes).
-These statements about sheaf cohomology imply the following sufficient condition for bifurcations to exist.
-We formulate the theorems for contractible manifolds but they can also be formulated for contractible CW-complexes.
-Moreover, the theorems stated for the attractor sheaf $\scrA^\obphi$ can also be stated for the free attractor sheaf $\gAtt^\obphi$.
+The statements about sheaf cohomology in Section \ref{locconstsh} imply the following sufficient condition for bifurcations to exist.
+The theorems stated for the attractor sheaf $\scrA^\obphi$ can also be stated for the free attractor sheaf $\gAtt^\obphi$.

-\begin{theorem} Let $\Lambda$ be a contractible manifold.
+\begin{theorem} Let $\mathrm{\Lambda}$ be both contractible and locally contractible.
 Suppose that

-Then, there exist a bifurcation point in $\lambda_0 \in \Lambda$. \end{theorem}
+Then, there exist a bifurcation point in $\lambda_0 \in \mathrm{\Lambda}$. \end{theorem}